tpgmartin/machine-learning-nanodegree/capstone/report.md

 * KNN: `n_neighbors`

 to determine their effect on the classifier accuracy.
-The classifier will be trained using a validation set by performing a test/train split.
+The classifier will be trained with a validation set by performing a test/train split using SciKit-Learn's `model_selection.StratifiedShuffleSplit`.
+This is in order to perform a form of hyperparameter optimisation by running the classifier with a given set of paramters against multiple training and testing sets, to compensate for any possible overfitting with any one training set.
+This module in particular, will perform a test/train whilst preserving the frequency of each category in each subsample, so the frequency of occurence of each sample is similar.
 Each trained classifier will be used to evaluate the test set.
 The performance metrics to be used are discussed above.

 Preprocessing will be done using PCA with dimension reduction.
 This is discussed at greater length below.